chrisgrieser/nvim-tinygit/README.md

 }
 ```

-## Usage
+## Commands

 ### Smart-Commit
-- Open a commit popup.
-If there are no staged changes, stage all changes (`git
+- Open a commit popup, alongside a preview of what is going to be committed.
+If
+  there are no staged changes, stage all changes (`git add --all`) before the
-  add --all`) before the commit.
-Only supports the commit subject line.
+  commit.
+Currently, only supports the commit subject line (no commit body).
 - Optionally run `git push` if the repo is clean after committing.
 - The title of the input field displays what actions are going to be performed.
   You can see at glance, whether all changes are going to be committed or whether